Lily Thapa: Career

-The WHR story
+WHR

 One day a Jesuit priest from Lily's children's boarding school approached her, asking her help in speaking with another young woman who was suffering from the throes of widowhood, in an effort to help her find solace.
 And so Lily, herself being 45-days widowed, went to the home of the mother-in-law of the young woman.
 The young woman, Laxmi, told Lily a horrific tale of an unhappy marriage, and sexual abuse at the hands of her brother-in-law, moving Lily a great deal and spurring her into resolute action.
 Thus began in 1992, a 2-year long stint of monthly informal discussion-based sharing sessions/meetings for widows (single women), presided over by Lily as well as occasional talks from experts.
 These sessions proved quite fruitful as they provided an opportunity for widows (single women) to share their problems and stories with one another, thus helping them achieve relief through the solace of togetherness.
-Then 2 years later in 1994, WHR (Women for Human Rights) was registered as a formal organisation, with lily at the helm as Founder and Chairperson.
-Today, over 20 years later, Lily has grown WHR into one of Nepal's largest NGO's, encompassing almost the entire length and breadth of the nation, with over 1500 VDC's (Village Development Committees) and a total of over 100,000 single women under its wing.
+Then in 1995, WHR (Women for Human Rights) was registered as a formal organization.
+Today, Lily has grown WHR into one of Nepal's largest NGO's, encompassing almost the entire length and breadth of the nation, with over 1500 VDC's (Village Development Committees) and a total of over 200,000 single women under its wing.

 Current Affiliations

-Over the years Lily has built up and garnered professional affiliations with various organisations that are involved in social works, teaching, counselling, rehabilitation and other such fields.
+Over the years Lily has built up and garnered professional affiliations with various organizations that are involved in social works, teaching, counselling, rehabilitation and other such fields.
 She is currently involved with her old intermediate high school, Padma Kanya College, as a lecturer/visiting faculty.
-She is the President of the Sankalp foundation that is involved in the co-ordination of a large network of women organisations, with the aim of implementing the National Action Plan on UNSCR1325 and 1820.
+She is the President of the Sankalp foundation that is involved in the co-ordination of a large network of women organizations, with the aim of implementing the National Action Plan on UNSCR1325 and 1820.
 Lily is also the General-Secretary of SANWED (South Asian Network of Widows’ Empowerment and Development), an organisation that attempts to mainstream the issues of South Asian women into major policy, through extensive lobbying.
 She also serves as an Advisor for the Nispakchya foundation, which is a network of conflict affected women (CAW).
 Liliy is a key member of the think tank of the Ministry of Women, Children and Social Welfare, of the Govt of Nepal.